cloudflare/cloudflare-docs/content/cache/concepts/cache-control.md

 ## Origin Cache-Control behavior

+In the following section, we list the directives and behavioral conditions associated with the enabling or disabling of Origin Cache-Control.

+### Directives

-The table below lists directives and their behaviors when Origin Cache-Control is disabled and when it's enabled.
+The table below lists directives and their behaviors when Origin Cache-Control is disabled and when it is enabled.

 <table>
   <tbody>